 The FLSA establishes that, absent a contract or custom to the contrary, ordinary home-to-work and work-to-home travel is not considered worktime and is not compensable.
-29 U.S.C. § 254; 29 C.F.R. §§ 785.34-785.35.
 Conversely, an employee's travel time "as part of his principal activity, such as travel from job site to job site during the workday," is treated as compensable hours worked.
-29 C.F.R. § 785.38.
 The FLSA regulations, therefore, make a distinction between normal daily commuting time, which is generally not compensable, and travel "all in the day's work" during the course of a workday, which is typically compensable.

 Travel time spent on special one-day assignments away from work, such as trips to another city, is generally compensable when the trip is taken for the employer's benefit.
-29 C.F.R. § 785.37.
 The FLSA regulations treat travel on one-day trips "as an integral part of the 'principal' activity which the employee was hired to perform on the workday in question."
-Id.
 In most situations, an employer need not compensate non-exempt employees for all travel time spent on a one-day trip.
 Typically, an employee will leave his/her home and travel to an airport or train station to take the trip.
-The regulations treat the time spent commuting to the airport and back as part of the noncompensable "home-to-work" category.
-Id.
+The regulations treat the time spent commuting to the airport and back as part of the non-compensable "home-to-work" category.
 Thus, even on day trips, an employer generally may deduct from the compensable hours worked the time the employee would have spent commuting from home-to-work and work-to-home on a typical day.
 Of course, the usual meal time would also be deductible.
-Id.

 Special rules apply to overnight travel for non-exempt employees.
-Unlike oneday trips, an employer may not need to compensate employees for all travel time (minus the home-to-work time) on an overnight trip.
+Unlike one-day trips, an employer may not need to compensate employees for all travel time (minus the home-to-work time) on an overnight trip.
 Instead, employees must be compensated for all hours actually worked on the trip and all travel time that "cuts across the employee's workday."
-29 C.F.R. § 785.39.
 If the employee typically works from 9 a.m. to 5 p.m., the employee must be compensated for travel time that falls within that time period, even if the travel occurs on a weekend or other day the employee typically does not work.
-Id.
 If the employee travels outside of his/her normal working hours during a multi-day trip, the employer need not compensate the employee for that time spent traveling if the employee is riding as a passenger in a car, bus, airplane, train, etc. during that time.
-If the employee must be compensated for the travel outside the normal working hours, the employee must be compensated for the travel time.
+If the employee is actually driving during the travel outside the normal working hours, the employee must be compensated for the travel time.
 As with one-day trips, regular meal periods need not be counted.